-From free fairground rides and live music to joyous Jubilee celebrations to mark the Queen’s historical reign, everyone has been and always is guaranteed to have a smile on their face at Goodwood’s Family Race Day, taking place every June.
+From free fairground rides and live music to joyous Jubilee celebrations that marked the Queen’s historical reign, you're guaranteed to have a smile on your face at Goodwood’s Family Race Day, taking place every June.

 Let your little ones get up close to the equine stars while enjoying a variety of themed attractions, all to the backdrop of a high-octane seven race-card.

 If you like to party, three nights of music in the laser-lit parade ring after racing is sure to be your thing.
 Enjoy a unique combination of racing and music in Goodwood’s stunning setting overlooking the Downs.